haydenridd/gcc-arm-to-zig/README.md

 ## Build Utilities

-`gatz` provides utilities for use in a `build.zig` file that make things like target selection and linking in `arm-none-eabi-gcc`'s Newlib libc much easier than in vanilla Zig.
-See the [build.zig for an example project using `gatz`](example/build.zig) for a more detailed walkthrough;
+`gatz` provides utilities for use in a `build.zig` file that make things like target selection and linking in `arm-none-eabi-gcc`'s pre-compiled Newlib libc much easier than in vanilla Zig.
+See the [build.zig for an example project using `gatz`](example/build.zig) for a more detailed walkthrough.

 ## Contributing
 Github issues for feature requests/bugs are welcome!
 PR's are also welcome!